TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 21/Acts 21.5.md

 ---

-And when it came to pass that we had accomplished the days, we departed and went on our journey; and they all, with wives and children, brought us on our way till we were out of the city: and kneeling down on the beach, we prayed, and bade each other farewell;
+When it happened that we had accomplished the days, we departed and went on our journey.
+They all, with wives and children, brought us on our way until we were out of the city.
+Kneeling down on the beach, we prayed.